 Flights are most expensive – but most convenient – from SJU, especially if you’re connecting immediately upon arrival in Puerto Rico.
 If you’re exploring San Juan first, Isla Grande is a great option to save a little money.
 Finally, the Ceiba airport is perfect for those exploring the island with a rental car and looking for the least expensive flights.
-Since the return ferry is much more reliable than the one going to Vieques, you could even book a one-way flight from Ceiba and then take the ferry back to save even more cash.
+Since the return ferry is much more reliable than the one going to Vieques, you could even book a one-way flight from Ceiba and then take the ferry back to save some cash.

 The ferry is very inexpensive, but it’s also a bit of a pain.
 The dock is an hour or more from San Juan, so you’ll need a rental car to get there.
 Even if you have a ticket, it’s possible to get bumped from your sailing for reasons ranging from Vieques residents getting priority to mechanical issues, bad weather, or the boat being oversold.
-The crossing itself takes longer (between 45-60 minutes compared to 10-30 minutes), though it’s a pretty ride on a nice day.
+The crossing itself takes longer (between 45-60 minutes compared to a 10-30 minute flight), though it’s a pretty ride on a nice day.

 Make sure to check out my tips for taking the ferry to Vieques to make your crossing as smooth as possible!